petebachant/boom/README.md

 Workers are managed by a Scheduler that can spawn or kill workers of each type.
 Currently, the number of workers is static, but we are working on dynamically scaling the number of workers based on the load of the system.

-BOOM also comes with an API, with is currently being developed in its own GitHub repo.
-The API will allow users to query the database at any time, and to define their own filters for the system to run them on the alerts in real-time.
+BOOM also comes with an API, under development, which will allow users to query the database, to define their own filters, and to have those filters run on alerts in real-time.

 ## System Requirements